flippi321/smartmat-frontend/README.md

 Images for groceryitems and groceries makes it easier for the user to navigate the application.

+## Using Swagger UI for API Documentation

+This project uses Swagger UI API documentation to access and use Swagger UI, follow these steps:

+1. **Access Swagger UI:** Once the backend is up and running, open your web browser and navigate to the following URL: [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).

+3. **Explore API endpoints:** Swagger UI presents a list of available API endpoints, organized by tags.
+Click on a tag to expand it and view the related API operations.
+For each operation, you will see the HTTP method, endpoint URL, a brief description, and the request/response details.

 ## Test users
 The database already contains some test users